yaseen157/ADRpy/README.md

 ---

-ADRpy is an academic, teaching resource containing aircraft conceptual design and performance analysis tools such as:
+ADRpy is an academic teaching resource containing aircraft conceptual design and performance analysis tools such as:

 - Virtual (design) atmospheres